-Exhibit Number Exhibit Description Incorporated by Reference Filed Herewith Form Date Number 3.1 Amended and Restated Certificate of Incorporation of HilleVax, Inc. 8-K 5/3/22 3.1 3.2 Amended and Restated Bylaws of HilleVax, Inc. 8-K 5/3/22 3.2 10.1 Second Amendment to Loan and Security Agreement, dated November 9, 2023, by and between the Company and Hercules Capital, Inc. X 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Number Exhibit Description Incorporated by Reference Filed Herewith Form Date Number 3.1 Amended and Restated Certificate of Incorporation of HilleVax, Inc. 8-K 5/3/22 3.1 3.2 Amended and Restated Bylaws of HilleVax, Inc. 8-K 5/3/22 3.2 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 X 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 X 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 X 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 X 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
-X 101.SCH Inline XBRL Taxonomy Extension Schema Document X 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document X 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document X 104 Cover Page Interactive Data File (embedded within the Inline XBRL document) X
+X 101.SCH Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Documents X 104 Cover Page Interactive Data File (embedded within the Inline XBRL document) X